captainorigami01/SCR-Route-Generator/README.md

 please see our wesbite for details: [https://scr.captain-vc.com](https://scr.captain-vc.com)

+The new route generator is nearly ready for beta testing.
+For those interested we have 4 spaces remaining.
+Please see the form below in the important notice to apply

+Beta testing will commence from the 1st of January to the 29th of January.
+A Roblox account is required to participate and only 1 account per tester.
+You can you alt accounts once released to the public due to the fact the roblox OAuth is limited to a finite number of users until it has been approved which we are currently awaiting approval for

 # ⚠️ IMPORTANT NOTICE:

 i am cancelling the release of version 0.16 which was due to bring the release of the ability to share routes and fix some HTML bugs with the outputted timetables.